NavaraCloudServices/github-copilot-groundschool/exercisefiles/python/developer/README.md

   - if phoneNumber is valid return `"valid"`
   - if phoneNumber is not valid return `"invalid"`

-  > **_NOTE:_** Use above information inside the Copilot inline feature in the `PHPServer.php` file.
+  > **_NOTE:_** Use above information inside the Copilot inline feature in the `server.py` file.
 Press enter and wait for Copilot to suggest you the code.

 - **/ValidateSpanishDNI**: